 In recent posts, we’ve talked about how our legal time and billing software helps you get your invoices out, send reminders (if necessary), and get paid.

 What we haven’t discussed is an ancillary – but critical – function of our law firm billing software.
 This function isn’t focused on the client: it’s focused on your business, and on enhancing your firm’s overall bottom line.

-The function is analytics.
+The function is analytic.
 You see, in any billing system, there are multiple parties.
 The first is your client.
 The second consists of your Timekeepers (attorneys, paralegals, secretaries).
 The third are vendors (in Easy TimeBill, we refer to these as “Payees”): expert witnesses, delivery services, contract attorneys, process servers, etc. The fourth are Matter Owners, or the partner or lawyer that oversees any given client or matter.